 As the economy is reopening and people return to normal activities, we all face this question; How safe do I need to be?
-With a surge of new COVID-19 cases in many states, practicing intelligent and informed safety measures becomes even more important.
+With a surge of new COVID-19 cases in many states, practicing intelligent and informed safety measures has become even more important.

 Similarly for investors, after experiencing the dramatic stock market roller-coaster ride in the last five months, a question comes up: How much risk am I willing to take in my investments during this uncertain time?